d2si/sovereign-keys/README.md

     exit
     ```

 If you did not have any errors, congratulations: you have a working `Sovereign Keys` API cluster.
 The instances will exchange the secrets between them and keep them in their memory.
-From this point, you will not be able to connect to any of the instances anymore as a safety measure to prevent anyone to retrieve the secrets directly from the instances memory (after 15 seconds or so you can verify this fact by trying step 2 again).
+From this point, you will not be able to connect to any of the instances anymore as a safety measure to prevent anyone from retrieving the secrets directly from the instances' memory (after 15 seconds or so, you can verify this fact by trying step 2 again).

 Note: These steps must be repeated each time a fresh `Sovereign Keys` API cluster is created, i.e. each time you change the `main-configuration.json` from ToggleMainResourceCreation=false to ToggleMainResourceCreation=true.

+<p align="right">(<a href="#top">back to top</a>)</p>

 ### Configuring the customer agent

-Final step of our journey, configurating the customer agent so that we have a working RPM package to distribute and use.
+Final step of our installation journey, configuring the customer agent so that we have a working RPM package to distribute and use.
 We need two informations for those final steps:
 - the `Private API Gateway URL`
 - the `Sovereign Keys` Public Signing Key: `api_public_key.pem`

-1. Connect to the bastion using SSH (if you cannot, see steps 1 to 5 from <a href="#finalizing-the-api-installation">Finalizing the API installation</a>):
+1. Connect to the bastion using SSH:
     ```sh
     ################################
     # Executed on your local shell #